bbauska/JS-svg/README.md

 developments and best practices at the cutting edge of creativity, to invent new paradigms and solutions, and challenge Creatives to push boundaries to design bigger and better than before.

+# Generative Art with JavaScript and SVG Utilizing Scalable Vector Graphics and Algorithms for Creative Coding and Design